raspberrypilearning/blockscad-pendant/en/step_1.md

 ## Introduction

-In this project, you will use BlocksCAD to design a pendant that can be 3D printed.
+In this project, you will use BlocksCAD to design a 3D pendant.
 The pendant uses a geometric design based on the 'Flower of Life', a design which is often found in historical art.

 BlocksCAD is a 3D model editor that you can use in a web browser on a desktop computer or tablet.
 You drag and drop code blocks to design 3D models that can be exported for 3D printing.